hallard/LoRasPI/README.md

 **New in Version 1.1**

 - Reduced board width so it can be soldered on 2x40 pins connector to expose other GPIOs
-- Added DIO1 and DIO2 ORed with DIO0 and 1N4148 diode to conform LIMC stack
+- Added DIO1 and DIO2 OR'ed with DIO0 and 1N4148 diode to conform LIMC stack
 - Better ground plane isolation
 - Added some via on RF part

 I'm waiting now new V1.1 boards from OSHPark and PCBs.io, so I didn't fully tested V1.1 yet, I will update ASAP.

+I discovered a design error on V1.1, R3 resistor should be a pull down resistor and not a pull up, so **you should not populate R3, do not place it**, it's not a real problem since software will activate pull down of the BCM2835 controller.

 ~~I'm waiting boards V1.0~~ Boards arrived from OSHPark, all is working as expected (V1.0). ~~so I didn't fully tested them yet, I will update ASAP~~.